GOFS-lite/GOFS-lite/reference.md

 ## General On-Demand Format Specification Reference

-This document defines the format and structure of the files that comprise a GOFS dataset.
+This document defines the format and structure of the files that comprise a GOFS-lite dataset.

 ## Table of Contents